 Samples for nitrate, nitrite, soluble reactive phosphorus and silicate determination were collected into 20 mL polyethylene flasks, immediately poisoned with mercuric chloride (Kirkwood1992), and stored for subsequent laboratory analysis according to Raimbault1990 and Aminot2007.
 Ammonium concentrations (40 mL collected into 60 mL polycarbonate tubes) were measured onboard using the sensitive method of Holmes1999 having a detection limit of 5 nmoles L-1.
-Samples for organic matter determination were collected into 50-mL Glass Schott bottles, immediately acidified with 100 µl of 0.5N H2SO4 and stored in the dark at 5°C. Dissolved organic carbon (DOC), dissolved organic nitrogen (DON) and dissolved organic phosphorus (DOP) were determined at the laboratory using the wet-oxidation procedure according to Raimbault1999a.
+Samples for organic matter determination were collected into 50-mL Glass Schott bottles, immediately acidified with 100 µl of 0.5N H2SO4 and stored in the dark at 5 °C. Dissolved organic carbon (DOC), dissolved organic nitrogen (DON) and dissolved organic phosphorus (DOP) were determined at the laboratory using the wet-oxidation procedure according to Raimbault1999a.

-Nitrate levels were always very low at the surface, with concentration generally lower than 0.01 µmoles L-1, except in the Mackenzie plume (Fig. 7).
-It is interesting to note that nitrate was never entirely depleted, and some traces (0.005 to 0.01 µmoles L-1) were always detectable in surface waters (Fig. 7A).
+Nitrate levels were always very low at the surface, with concentration generally lower than 0.01 µmoles L-1, except in the Mackenzie plume (Fig. 8).
+It is interesting to note that nitrate was never entirely depleted, and some traces (0.005 to 0.01 µmoles L-1) were always detectable in surface waters (Fig. 8A).
 Ammonium distribution showed the same pattern.
 Even if concentrations were very low (generally < 0.03 µmoles L-1), this nutrient, like nitrate, was always detected, suggesting that in situ sources of nitrate and ammonium exist offshore, certainly due to biological processes.
-Phosphate concentrations showed the opposite distribution (Fig. 7B).
+Phosphate concentrations showed the opposite distribution (Fig. 8B).
 Despite nitrogen depletion, surface waters were always phosphate replete.
-Highest concentrations, around 0.5 µmoles L-1, were observed far from Mackenzie’s mouth, revealing a clear west-east gradient.
+The highest concentrations, around 0.5 µmoles L-1, were observed far from Mackenzie’s mouth, revealing a clear west-east gradient.
 The silicate distribution was similar to that of nitrate.
 But Surface waters were always silicate-repleted with concentrations largely above the detection limit (> 4 µmoles L-1).
 The impact of the Mackenzie River was clear, close to the coast for inorganic nutrients and farther offshore for dissolved organic nutrients.
 A quarter of the estimated annual nutrient supply by the Mackenzie River occurred during July-August.
 The supply of DON was eight times larger than that of nitrate-N. By contrast, the amount of DOP supplied was only 2.5 times higher than the amount of phosphate (Tremblay2014).
 The Mackenzie River enriched the western Canadian Beaufort Shelf with inorganic and organic N, potentially supporting most of the primary production, but not with phosphate or ammonium.
 Large deliveries of N relative to P by rivers relax coastal communities from N limitation, allowing them to tap into the excess P originating from the Pacific Ocean.
 Then, river inputs locally rectified the strong regional deficit of inorganic N, i.e. negative N* (Tremblay2014).

-4.5 Dissolved Organic Carbon (DOC), Total Dissolved Nitrogen (TDN), Total Hydrolyzable Amino Acids (THAA), and Total Dissolved Lignin Phenols (TDLP9) (Fig. 8)
+4.5 Dissolved Organic Carbon (DOC), Total Dissolved Nitrogen (TDN), Total Hydrolyzable Amino Acids (THAA), and Total Dissolved Lignin Phenols (TDLP9) (Fig. 9)